-Our degree apprenticeships and university bursaries help you get started in the cyber world.
-Time to discover a diverse network of both tech and non-tech experts – all united by our mission to protect the UK.
+Our university bursary will help you get started in the cyber world – a growing community of all genders, cultures, backgrounds and experiences – united by one important mission: to protect the UK.

 What is CyberFirst

 Is the bursary 2023 campaign right for me?

 Tell us a little about yourself, and we'll confirm if now is the time to apply for the university bursary.

 Will you be at least 17 by February 2024?

 You’re not old enough to take on our apprenticeships and degree bursaries yet, but if you’re interested in cyber security, take a look at our other opportunities.

 Do you have either British citizenship or dual nationality status?

 To be eligible to apply, you must be a British citizen.
 One of your parents must be a British citizen or must have nationality or citizenship from our approved list of countries.